Operational Notice · Effective May 31, 2026

 The Geometric Proof:

-Socrates used geometry to demonstrate that knowledge is not transmitted but discovered.
+Socrates used geometry to show that knowledge is not transmitted but discovered.
 The geometric truths were already present in the boy’s soul; Socrates merely helped him recognize them.
 This established geometry as the paradigm of certain knowledge.

 Why this matters:

-Socrates proves that recognition is the key to knowledge.
+Socrates proves that recognition is the key to knowledge .
 The Sovereign Human already knows they are being extracted from — they feel it in their exhaustion, their financial stress, their time poverty.
 The audit names what they already know.
 Recognition is the first act of sovereignty.

 Pillar 10: Plato (428–348 BCE)